 Infrastructural needs at the speed of aeronautics

-Considering the dynamism and fast growth of the aeronautics sector, infrastructures used in the sector need to respond at the same speed.
+Considering the fast growth and dynamic of the aeronautics sector, their infrastructures need to respond at the same speed.

-Traditional constructions are associated with a high cost and long implementation times, which can turn into a competitivity loss for the final user, as it cannot cover the market’s needs.
+Traditional constructions are associated with a high cost and long implementation times, which can turn into a progressive loss to the end user, as it might not cover the market’s needs.

-The high growth in the Asian market due to a substantial demand increase by airlines creates the need of the sector to adapt with larger and more autonomous aircrafts, following the example of the recent launch of the Airbus A321 NEO and the Boeing B747.
+The high growth in the Asian market due to a substantial demand in Airlines reflected the need of the sector to adapt with larger and more autonomous aircrafts, following the example of the recent launch of the Airbus A321 NEO and the Boeing B747.

-The innovation in the aeronautics sector and the increase in the concentration of market agents are giving rise to stronger entry barriers.
-Companies are expanding their infrastructures in order to cover the increasing demand.
+The constant innovation aeronautics and the increase in the concentration of market agents are resulting in stronger entry barriers requiring companies to extend their infrastructures in order to cover this demand.
 However, can it be said that infrastructures are evolving at the same speed as the aeronautics sector?

-In general, a company’s investment in MRO facilities is characterized for being long term and having high fixed and variable costs.
+In general, a company’s investment in MRO facilities is defined for being long term and having high fixed and variable costs.
 Therefore, it is important to reduce them with a greater efficiency.

-However, some companies are developing infrastructures that are capable of keeping up with the speed of the sector, as well as providing the opportunity to get the return of investment back thanks to the relocatable capacity of the building for future uses.
+However, some companies are developing infrastructures that are shown capable to keep up with the speed of the sector, as well as providing the opportunity to get a profit with this investment thanks to the option of relocating the building for future uses.

 In addition, considering the strong competition and the importance of reaching a greater competitive advantage, hangars’ assembly times have been drastically reduced.

-Moreover, there are other characteristics that define this new technology.
-First, being high energy efficient and possessing fast-opening hangar doors are key factors.
-And also, companies are looking for an optimized interior design for maintenance tasks and the capacity to store widebody aircrafts.
+There are also other characteristics that define and support this new technology.
+First, being high energy efficient and having fast-opening hangar doors are key factors.
+And also, companies are looking for an optimized interior design for maintenance tasks and the space to store widebody aircrafts.